Senior Lecturer and SA, SABE, SAP and GB Programme Leader

 Working for eight years at Hopkins Architects, Tim has worked on a huge range of projects that tackled head-on the challenges of sustainable and low energy design.
-He is now the Programme Leader of the MSc Sustainability & Adaptation course at CAT.
+He is now the Programme Leader of the CAT MSc courses validated by the University of East London.

 Tim is an Architect and Programme Leader of the Sustainability & Adaptation suite of programmes and also the MSc Sustainability in Energy Provision and Demand Management.
 The role of the Programme Leader is primarily to foster the conditions and practice that promote high standards of academic quality and maintain these through the effective management of the programme.
 Tim is passionate about sustainable design and adaptation in the built environment, regularly lecturing and leading seminars and practical workshops in low-impact development, bio-based construction materials, low and zero carbon buildings, and closing the ‘performance gap’.

 Prior to joining CAT, Tim spent eight years in practice at Hopkins Architects in London where he led design teams working on projects ranging widely in programme and scale.
 Each of these projects tackled head-on in different, but equally ambitious, ways the real-world challenges of sustainable and low energy design.

 After qualifying as a BREEAM Assessor in 2007, Tim took on the role of Hopkins’ in-house Sustainability Specialist, providing specific environmental design input across the office and advising teams working on projects aiming for BREEAM certification.
 Tim was also a Scheme Coordinator and Mentor of Hopkins Architects RIBA Part III candidate professional studies support scheme.

 Tim previously worked for Foster & Partners, London, for two years, and for a sole practitioner in Gloucestershire.